sbstnh/tdr-pulse-generator/README.md

 ## Disclaimer

-This repository and all data and information is provided "AS IS" without any warranty whatsoever.
+This repository all its Content is provided "AS IS" without any warranty whatsoever.